-Set over 700 years into the future (after a period of technological advancement known as the Golden Age, thanks to a mysterious orb known as "The Traveler"), a mysterious event (known as "the Collapse") has decimated human colonies throughout the galaxy.
-With the last surviving human city on Earth defended by The Guardians (warriors who have unique abilities granted by The Traveler), players take control of a customizable Guardian, who must investigate the solar system and destroy a variety of alien threats before humanity is wiped out.
+Set over 700 years into the future (after a period of technological advancement known as the Golden Age, thanks to a mysterious orb known as "The Traveler"), a cataclysmic event (known as "the Collapse") has decimated human colonies throughout the galaxy.
+With the last surviving human city on Earth defended by The Guardians (warriors who have unique abilities granted by The Traveler), players (as one of these customizable Guardians) set out to investigate the solar system and destroy a variety of alien threats before humanity is wiped out.

 Over the years, the game received numerous updates, timed events, and paid downloadable content (including microtransactions and three full-fledged expansion packs).
 It later received a direct sequel on September 6, 2017, streamlining most of the game's interface while adding new abilities, modes, and other content.

 Unlike Bungie's past work, Destiny is built around custom characters.
 The game has a class-based system, and three classes--Hunter, Titan, and Warlock.
 In addition to firing rifles, pistols, rocket launchers, and sniper rifles, players will also have access to magic-like abilities, granted by the Traveler.

 Three weapons can be equipped at a time, and more can be carried in the inventory.
 The three slots are called "primary", "special", and "heavy".
 Every player also has a small speeder bike vehicle currently called the Sparrow and can be used to traverse larger areas.
 Characters have access to a space ship to traverse between planets in the solar system.
 Glimmer, small blue bits that drop from killed enemies, is a currency needed to buy new weapons, pieces of armor, vehicles, and other cosmetic items as well as upgrade some weapons and armor.